 A modern foghorn is operated twenty-four hours a day between October 1 and April 1, but a good pair of earplugs should block the minor nuisance.
 If you visit the island, make sure you get a chance to hear the historic diaphone fog signal.
 The two-tone bass signal echoes off the surrounding hills and ends in a distinctive grunt.
 Click here to view Keeper Lucien fire off the signal.

 A fourth-order Fresnel lens, not used at East Brother, is on display in the fog signal building.
 In 2012, an LED marine beacon was placed in the lantern room, replacing a revolving beacon that is now on display in the fog signal building.

 On April 1, 2021, the submarine cable that provides power to the island failed.
 The bed and breakfast had already been shuttered for a year due to the COVID-19 pandemic, but there was hope that operations could resume during the summer of 2021.
 The Coast Guard replaced the cable when it failed in 1991 after being struck by lightning, but it does not have the funds to do so again.
-The navigational light and foghorn run on solar power, so they will continue to operate.
+The navigational light and foghorn run on solar power, so they could continue to operate.
 East Brother Light Station, Inc. explored the possibility of running the entire station on solar power, but that would have been difficult due to the power demands.
 A GoFundMe page was set up to raise $150,000 toward finding a new power source for the island, and after a month, half of this amount was secured.